prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 At the heart of bitcoin, there is a mathematical problem.
 Miners solve these problems.

-Every time a solution to the problem is solved, the reward is given as a bitcoin.
+Every time a solution is acquired the reward is given as a bitcoin.

 Bitcoin, like other cryptocurrencies, is mined with powerful graphics cards.